Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Methods

-The parametric g-formula estimator of the $CMR$ can be modified to accommodate data heaping by replacing the log-likelihood function for $Y \mid A, L$ with (\ref{eq:llheap}) where $f(y;\delta)$ is the PMF for the assumed $Y \mid A,L$ parametric model, i.e., $Z=\{A, L\}$.
-Specifically, define the parametric g-formula estimator that accommodates data heaping as where the MLEs for the parameters in the heaping model are used to calculate $\hat{E}_{heap}(Y_i \mid L_i,A_i=a)$ for $a \in \{0,1\}$.
-When the $Y \mid A, L$ model is correctly specified, (\ref{eq:PGheaping}) is consistent and asymptotically normal.
-This follows from the result in Section A.2 of the Appendix.
+\textit{Parametric g-formula.} The parametric g-formula estimator of $CMR$ can be modified to accommodate data heaping under HCAR by replacing the log-likelihood function for $Y \mid A, L$ with $\mathscr{L}$ where $f(y;\delta)$ is the PMF for the assumed $Y \mid A,L$ parametric model, i.e., $Z=\{A, L\}$.
+The MLEs for the parameters in the heaping model are used to calculate $\hat{Y}^a_{i}=\hat{E}(Y_{i} \mid L_i,A_i=a)$ for each participant, and the PG estimator is constructed as